MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 groupOptional ``bool``
     If true, adds a checkbox in the top of the group box next to the name.
 The group parameters will be disabled if not checked.
 The initial statedpends on the **groupDependency** and **groupDependencyType** members and the **enabled** member of the group's parameters. dependency ``str``
-    The name of the object of which this object is dependent upon.
+    The name of the parameter which this parameter is dependent upon.
 The dependency parameter should be optional or boolean parameter (i.e., has a checkbox). dependencyType ``str``
     What happens when the dependency member is checked.
 Options are ``enabled`` or ``disabled`` groupDependency ``str``